AP-NORC poll: Many in US still face COVID-19 financial loss

 Thirty percent of Americans say their current household income is lower than it was when the pandemic began, while 16% say it is higher and 53% say there’s been no change.
 About half of those who experienced any form of household income loss during the pandemic say their current household income is lower than it was.

 The poll’s findings reflect what some economists have called a “K-shaped recovery,” where there have been divergent fortunes among Americans.
-Those with office jobs were able to transition to working from home while those who worked in hard-hit industries such as entertainment, dining, travel and other industries have continued to struggle.
+Those with office jobs were able to transition to working from home while those who worked in hard-hit industries such as entertainment, dining and travel suffered.
 The poor have struggled to recover financially compared to the wealthy and Black and Latino households have not bounced back as well as their white counterparts.

 Logan DeWitt, 30, kept his job with the government through the pandemic because he could work remotely.
 But his wife, a childcare worker, lost her job and after months of searching for a new one has returned to school.
 Their financial situation was further complicated by the fact that their first child was born in the early months of the pandemic.